pbergman/provider/README.md

 - `RecordDeleter`
 - `ZoneLister`

-By doing so, the only thing you need to implement is a `client`, and as a result, we should get more consistent providers since this package ensures all logic required by the contracts is handled and maintained in a single place.
+By doing so, the only thing you need to implement is a `client` that can get and set zone files.
+As a result, we should see more consistent providers since this package ensures all logic required by the contracts is handled and maintained in a single place.
 ---

 ## Client Interface